|

 ALUMNI

-BEN COTTREAU EARNS ATLANTIC HOCKEY TOP FRESHMAN AWARD
+BEN COTTREAU EARNS ATLANTIC HOCKEY TOP FRESHMAN AWARD After a solid

 freshman campaign at Mercyhurst College, Ben